Bridging Loan

 What is a bridging loan and how does it work?

-Yard’s Bridging Loan is a short-term loan designed to cover the purchase price or construction costs of a second property and give you time to sell your existing property.
+Yard’s bridging loan is a short-term loan designed to cover the purchase price or construction costs of a second property and give you time to sell your existing property.
 The loan provides you with a “bridge” between buying and selling.
-Once the current home is sold, the original mortgage is discharged and the loan converts to a standard Yard Home Loan.
+Once the current home is sold, the original mortgage is discharged and the loan converts to a standard home loan.
 For more information, read our bridging loan guide or talk to one of our experts.

 How long do I have to sell my existing property?